awsdocs/aws-codepipeline-user-guide/doc_source/notification-rule-create.md

    You can name the file anything you want\.
 In this example, the file is named *rule\.json*\.

-1. Open the JSON file in a plain\-text editor and edit it to include the resource, event types, and Amazon SNS target you want for the rule\.
+1. Open the JSON file in a plain\-text editor and edit it to include the resource, event types, and target you want for the rule\.
 The following example shows a notification rule named **MyNotificationRule** for a pipeline named *MyDemoPipeline* in an AWS acccount with the ID *123456789012*\.
 Notifications are sent with the full detail type to an Amazon SNS topic named *codestar\-notifications\-MyNotificationTopic* when pipeline executions start:

    ```
    {